google/identity-toolkit-go-client/README.md

 var client *gitkit.Client

 func handleSignIn(w http.ResponseWriter, r *http.Request) {
+	// If there is no valid session, check identity tookit ID token.
 	// gitkit.NewWithContext needs to be called with the appengine.Context
 	// such that the new client is associated with it since most App Engine
 	// APIs require a context.